EnzoR90/Enzo_Portfolios_Repository/README.md

 # Portfolio
-This fall 2023, I am taking the course *Telling Stories with Data* at the Carnegie Mellon University!
-Here you can look at what I came up with as I learn and explore more with the tools available to me.
-Just a caveat, I want you to look at the progress that I made throughout.
+This fall 2023, I am taking the course *Telling Stories with Data* at the Carnegie Mellon University.
+Here you can preview my portfolio designs as I learn and explore more with data visualization contingent to the tools available to me.
 I cannot wait to take you with me in this journey!

 # About me
 <img src="ProPic.jpg" width="200"/>